jcscottiii/gdec/README.md

 ## Screenshots
 ### Visual Studio Code
+#### Starting up visual studio code in the container

-![Starting Up Visual Studio Code](doc_resources/gdec-starting-vscode.gif)
+![Starting Up Visual Studio Code](doc_resources/gdec-starting-vscode.gif) Follow the running instructions for your OS.

+#### Editing Go file in Visual Studio Code

-![Editing Go File In Visual Studio Code](doc_resources/gdec-editing-vscode.gif)
+![Editing Go File In Visual Studio Code](doc_resources/gdec-editing-vscode.gif) Creating a hello world app

+#### Debugging Go file in Visual Studio Code

 ![Debugging in Visual Studio Code](doc_resources/gdec-debugging-vscode.gif)
-- Note: The screen capture tool is unable to show the breakpoints being set.
-But they are
+- Note: The screen capture tool is unable to show the breakpoints being set, but they are.
+You click to the left of the line numbers.

 ## Usage
 ### Using Visual Studio Code